GSA/cio.gov-redo/_posts/2017-09-15-hiring-event.md

 ---
 layout: post
 title: Federal CIO Council Sponsors Federal Tech and Cyber Hiring and Recruitment Event
-excerpt: On November 6th and 7th, the Federal Chief Information Officers Council will host the first-ever, government-wide Federal Tech/Cyber Hiring and Recruitment Event at the Silver Spring Civic Building at Veterans Plaza in Silver Spring, MD.
+excerpt: On November 6th and 7th, the Federal Chief Information Officers Council will host the first-ever, government-wide Federal Tech and Cyber Hiring and Recruitment Event at the Silver Spring Civic Building at Veterans Plaza in Silver Spring, MD.
 date: September 15, 2017
 display-date: 15 September 2017
 author: CIO Council Operations